 When it comes to food, we can safely say that it’s one of the most important things we think about when planning a trip!
-Cooking classes are a great way to learn about new cultures and dishes.
+Local cooking classes are a great way to learn about new cultures and dishes.

 If you’re looking to take cooking classes in Asia, then you’re bound to find a good one in this list!
-We asked other travel bloggers to tell us about their favourite cooking classes.
+We asked other travel bloggers to tell us about the best cooking classes they’ve taken.
 Right now, we’re tempted to book all of them ourselves!

 Thai Farm Cooking School, Chiang Mai, Thailand – Two Tall Travellers

 One of our favourite cooking classes was in Thailand.
 Not only do you cook 6 dishes yourself, but the school is set in a beautiful farm.
 You cook in the open air too.
 We were given a choice flavours and meats (tofu for the vegetarians), and we even had a classic Thai dessert!

 The school offer different options on different days, so what you cook depends on when you go.
 Jade cooked a green curry, tom kaa gai (chicken, galangal and coconut soup), and Kev chose a red curry and tom yam kung (spicy and sour soup).

 We then all cooked phad kaprao gai (fried chicken with basil leaves), pad Thai and kluay bod chi (bananas in coconut milk).
 We were also served a papaya salad to share.